Skip to main content

 A component of NIMS is the Incident Command System (ICS).
 ICS is a standardized on-scene emergency management construct specifically designed to provide for the adoption of an integrated organization structure that reflects the complexity and demands of a single or multiple incidents, without being hindered by jurisdictional boundaries.
 ICS is the combination of facilities, equipment, personnel, procedures, and communications operating within a common organizational structure, designed to aid in the management of resources during incidents.
 It is used for all emergencies and is applicable to small as well as large and complex incidents.
 ICS is used by various jurisdictions and functional agencies, both public and private, to organize field-level incident management operations.

-Members of the Critical Incident Management Team as well as appropriate members of The University of Iowa's Department of Public Safety shall be trained and/or familiar with concepts of NIMS and ICS.
+Members of the Critical Incident Management Team as well as appropriate members of the University of Iowa's Campus Safety Organization shall be trained and/or familiar with concepts of NIMS and ICS.